Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Surfaces properly homotopy equivalent to graphs

 To find this new exhaustion, we begin by setting $K^\prime_1$ to be the first $K_i$ that contains original boundary.
 Note $S \setminus K^\prime_1$ has finitely many components $U_1^{(1)},\ldots,U_{n_1}^{(1)}$, which are all infinite-type by our choice of $K_i$, and each $U_j^{(1)}$ contains original boundary, otherwise there is a boundary isolating curve.
 Now we can set $K^\prime_2$ to be the first $K_i$ such that $K_i \cap U_j^{(1)}$ contains original boundary for all $j=1,\ldots,n_1$.
 Letting the complementary components of $S\setminus K_2'$ be $U_1^{(2)},\ldots,U_{n_2}^{(2)}$, choose $K_3'$ to be the first $K_i$ such that $K_i \cap U_j^{(2)}$ contains original boundary for $j=1,\ldots,n_2$.
 Doing this process inductively, we obtain the desired exhaustion $\{K_i'\}_{i=1}^\infty$. \end{proof}

-\begin{remark} The deformation retraction has the following effects on ends.
+\begin{remark} See \Cref{fig:remark} for some basic examples.
+The deformation retraction has the following effects on ends.
 Ends accumulated by genus become ends accumulated by loops.
 A neighborhood of a degenerate end deformation retracts to a tree and thus the degenerate ends become ends not accumulated by loops.

 However, other planar ends of the surface may be mapped to ends accumulated by loops.
 The two possible cases are ends accumulated by compact boundary components and ends accumulated by boundary chains (see \Cref{fig:boundaryend}) which are both mapped to ends accumulated by loops. \end{remark}